The County of Mendocino is announcing three vaccination events.

 What COVID-19 vaccine will RCMS offer?

-Currently there are two vaccines approved for distribution in the United States: Pfizer-BioNTech and Moderna.
-RCMS receives it vaccine supply from County Public Health and does not have control over which is received.
+Currently there are three vaccines approved for distribution in the United States: Pfizer-BioNTech, Moderna, and J&J/Janssen.
+RCMS receives it vaccine supply from County Public Health and/or the State and does not have control over what vaccine it receives.

 Who will be giving the vaccines?

 Vaccines are administered by RCMS RNs, PAs, NPs, MDs, Medical Assistants, and volunteer RNs, MDs, PAs, NPs, Paramedics, and EMTs.
 They have all been trained in vaccine administration.

 It depends on the vaccine that you receive.
 The Pfizer-BioNTech vaccines requires two doses given at least 21 days apart.
 The Moderna vaccines requires two doses given at least 28 days apart.
 The Johnson & Johnson/Janssen vaccine is a single dose.